 The fundamentals still win

-- Most incidents still start with identity compromise, not Hollywood hacking
+- Most incidents still start with identity compromise, not Hollywood hacking.

-- Most fraud still works because a process allows money to move on the back of a message
+- Most fraud still works because a process allows money to move on the back of a message.

-- Most ransomware impact is defined by backup quality and recovery readiness, not the initial infection
+- Most ransomware impact is defined by backup quality and recovery readiness, not the initial infection.

 AI increases volume and believability but it does not remove the need to bypass your controls.
 If your controls are weak, AI will help criminals find and exploit that weakness faster.